fontforge/libspiro/README.md

     /* Called by spiro to move from the last point to the next one on a straight line */ void (*lineto)(bezctx *bc, double x, double y);

-    /* Called by spiro to move from the last point to the next along a quadratic bezier spline */ /* (x1,y1) is the quadratic bezier control point and (x2,y2) will be the new end point */ void (*quadto)(bezctx *bc, double x1, double y1, double x2, double y2);
+    /* Called by spiro to move from the last point to the next along a quadratic bézier spline */ /* (x1,y1) is the quadratic bézier control point and (x2,y2) will be the new end point */ void (*quadto)(bezctx *bc, double x1, double y1, double x2, double y2);

-    /* Called by spiro to move from the last point to the next along a cubic bezier spline */ /* (x1,y1) and (x2,y2) are the two off-curve control point and (x3,y3) will be the new end point */ void (*curveto)(bezctx *bc, double x1, double y1, double x2, double y2, double x3, double y3);
+    /* Called by spiro to move from the last point to the next along a cubic bézier spline */ /* (x1,y1) and (x2,y2) are the two off-curve control point and (x3,y3) will be the new end point */ void (*curveto)(bezctx *bc, double x1, double y1, double x2, double y2, double x3, double y3);